Leo4j/Invoke-SessionHunter/README.md

 Invoke-SessionHunter -Timeout 100
 ```

-### Do not run a port scan to enumerate for alive hosts before trying to retrieve sessions (if a host is not reachable it will hang)
+### Do not run a port scan to enumerate for alive hosts before trying to retrieve sessions

+Note: if a host is not reachable it will hang for a while

 ```
 Invoke-SessionHunter -NoPortScan